 On October 6, 2021, as amended June 30, 2022, the Company entered into a binding letter of intent with 1287398 B.C.
 Ltd. ("Pubco") to complete a transaction with Pubco (the "Proposed Transaction") with the goal of creating a silver focused exploration and development company.
-After a thorough review of the Proposed Transaction, on March 1, 2023, the Company determined that it was in its best interests to terminate the Proposed Transaction.
+The Proposed Transaction was expected to result in the transfer of the Company's wholly owned Gavilanes silver property located in Durango, Mexico to Pubco in exchange for shares of Pubco.
+Pubco also signed a binding letter of intent with certain funds managed by Wexford Capital LP to acquire the Commonwealth silver and gold property in Cochise County, Arizona (the "Commonwealth Silver-Gold Project").